karrot-dev/yunity.org/user/pages/10.heartbeat/2017-11-12/item.md

 As developers, we are also very happy about the new internals.
 Here are some of them:

-- [VueJS](http://vuejs.org/) with it's reactivity system and one-file components
+- [VueJS](http://vuejs.org/) with its reactivity system and one-file components
 - [Quasar Framework](http://quasar-framework.org/) provides us with a nice dev environment and easy-to-use UI components
 - Flux-style centralized state management with [Vuex](https://vuex.vuejs.org/en/intro.html)
 - Powerful translation system with [vue-i18n](https://github.com/kazupon/vue-i18n)